Jonathan2251/lbd/_sources/gpu.rst.txt

 GLSL (GL Shader Language)
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-OpenGL is a standard for designing 2D/3D animation in computer graphic.
+OpenGL is a standard specification for designing 2D and 3D graphics and animation
-To do animation well, OpenGL provides a lots of api(functions) call for
+in computer graphics.
+To support advanced animation and rendering, OpenGL provides
-graphic processing.
-The 3D model construction tools such as Maya, Blender, ..., etc,
-only need to call this api to finish the 3D to 2D projecting function in computer.
+a large set of APIs (functions) for graphics processing.
+Popular 3D modeling and
+animation tools—such as Maya, Blender, and others—can utilize these APIs to handle
+3D-to-2D projection and rendering directly on the computer.

-Any GPU hardware dependent code in these api provided by GPU manufacturer.
+The hardware-specific implementation of these APIs is provided by GPU manufacturers,
+ensuring that rendering is optimized for the underlying hardware.

-An OpenGL program looks like the following,
+An OpenGL program typically follows a structure like the example below:

 .. rubric:: Vertex shader
 .. code-block:: c++